taosdata/tsbs-tdengine/README.md

 TSBS is a collection of Go programs (with some auxiliary bash and Python scripts).

-**`Notice`**

-TDengine uses the go connector to perform data writing and querying in the TSBS test, and the installation process relies on the C client library.
-Therefore, prior to compiling TSBS, the taos client must be installed to obtain the necessary library files.
-For instructions on how to install the taos client and server, refer to the [TDengine documentation](https://docs.tdengine.com/get-started/package/) .

 The easiest way to get and install the Go programs is to use `go get` and then `make all` to install all binaries: